Savjee/savjee.be/src/site/posts/2017/2017-10-13-Google-sheets-as-backend-for-your-applications.md

 ## Source code
 The source code for my wrapper is [available on GitHub](https://github.com/Savjee/google-sheets-wrapper).
 It's not perfect, it was written in a hurry but it works!
 Feel free to improve it and send me a pull request ;)

+## Related Content
+To learn more about APIs and how they work, watch: [What Are APIs?](https://www.youtube.com/watch?v=OVvTv9Hy91Q).